Michigan Child Custody Lawyers

 Once the matter is before your referee or judge, they will determine if the reason behind your motion is significant enough to consider a change in custody.
 They will likely require evidence of a change in circumstances that necessitates a change to the custody order.
 The court will also consider whether the change in custody order will be in the child’s best interests.

-If it’s time to change an order, we advise that you act quickly and contact us.
+If it’s time to change an order, we advise that you act quickly and contact our child custody attorneys.
 It is not uncommon for someone to wait too long before circumstances change again such that the time to file has already passed.

 As to a change in your child support, it is critical to note that the date that you file your motion triggers as the implementation date.
 Therefore, if you lost your job (whether you are trying to increase your child support payment payments, or trying to reduce your obligation), the court will not retroactively change an existing order.
 Thus, failing to act could cost you money, fees, and timely financial relief.